vickykmw/camo-ai-digest/ready_for_visual/2026-05-21-bad-job-economy-2026.md

 **Summary:**

-> Oxford economist Jean-Paul Carvalho, speaking with McKinsey, examines how AI is restructuring cognitive work and what that means for organizational strategy and business value creation.
-The excerpt is limited, but the framing centers on where AI creates leverage in knowledge-intensive tasks, how firms should position themselves to capture that value at scale, and what the redistribution of cognitive labor implies for workforce design.
-Because only the RSS excerpt is available, specific empirical findings cannot be confirmed; the conversation appears to be analytical and conceptual rather than data-driven.
+> Oxford economist Jean-Paul Carvalho, speaking with McKinsey, examines how AI's unprecedented automation of cognitive work will radically restructure organizations and redefine business value creation.
+Anchored by recent empirical studies and field experiments, the discussion illustrates how AI is currently driving task-level productivity and labor substitution, which triggers deep organizational restructuring rather than massive aggregate job losses.
+Carvalho stresses that leaders must prioritize human-complementary AI over pure automation to preserve the junior talent pipeline, noting that competitive advantage will ultimately stem from eliminating bureaucratic inefficiency rather than simply deploying new tools.

 **CAMO angle:**